Posted Aug 5, 2021 at 10:55. Revised Oct 21, 2021 at 08:59.

 The frequencies and energy levels needed to disrupt human tissue, especially brain tissue, should be well known.
 Knowing this will substantially limit the areas needing investigation.
 It appears that a non-conventional instrument is required to detect these hypothesized conditions, and such a device could potentially be quite simple to build.

 The experience of a good ham radio operator comes into play here because these experimenters have the needed curiosity and knowledge to experiment and determine how the disruptions work and how to block them.
 It might be that the device causing the problems is nothing more than a sophisticated variant of a microwave oven’s design.

 Detecting the RF

 The saline solution in one of the beakers would be inside a Faraday cage that would block RF energy but allow room air to circulate easily.
 The temperature in this shielded beaker would be the room temperature reference.
 Comparing the temperature of the beaker outside the Faraday cage to the one inside the cage could detect if dangerous RF energy is present in the immediate area.
-This measurement concept could detect evasive complex RF patterns better than more sophisticated instrumentation.
+This measurement concept could see evasive complex RF patterns better than more sophisticated instrumentation.